KevinLCai/Pathfinding-Visualiser/README.md

 I have learnt some of the basics of working with React, a framework I was previously unfamiliar with.
 In addition, I have increased my competancies in Javascript, while the majority of my programming experience is in using Python.

+Here is the link to the online GitHub Page: https://kevinlcai.github.io/Pathfinding-Visualiser/